jeremynoesen/homebridge-dyson-bp01/README.md

 # homebridge-dyson-bp01 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 ## About
-This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjunction with a BroadLink RM device.
+This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjunction with a BroadLink RM.

 ## Purpose
-There are currently plugins that can control a BroadLink RM device to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
+There are currently plugins that can control a BroadLink RM to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
 This plugin solves that specifically for the Dyson Pure Cool Me.

 ## Required Devices
 This plugin is designed to be used with the following devices:
-- A BroadLink RM device supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
+- A BroadLink RM supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
 - A Dyson Pure Cool Me (BP01)

 ## Device Setup
 ### BroadLink RM Setup
-1. Set up your BroadLink RM device with the BroadLink app.
+1. Set up your BroadLink RM with the BroadLink app.
 2. In device properties, disable `Lock device`.
 3. Place the device within line-of-sight of the Dyson's display.